sjsu-library/unionist/_items/unionist--text-0306.md

   The parts were collected, and put together in their regular order, and exhibited for a number of days at the Morgue.
 The mystery which involved this dark transaction excited quite an interest, and numbers went to see the corpse.
-The general and only conviction was the he must have been murdered; but for a number of weeks no clue was obtained to elicit information on the subject.
+The general and only conviction was that he must have been murdered; but for a number of weeks no clue was obtained to elicit information on the subject.
 When it became at length improper to keep the body any longer above ground, a cast in plaster was taken, fully representing the murdered victim, and this remained a much longer time for the public to see.